|

 - Load a previously-recorded (and saved) script from disk.

-Scripts can be saved from the EDIT SCRIPT window.
+Existing scripts can be saved with the SAVE SCRIPT option.

 - Automatically record a new script by having the program copy